 Specialised in technologies and developments ranging from beacons to machine learning to IoT, he is a believer in the potential of AR over VR, not that he discounts the value of experimentation by publishers in both.
 Greg and his team are currently implementing AR projects for the likes of Epson and SO Sofitel Singapore.

-***Greg will discuss AR, and IoT in a wider sense, and related considerations for publishers in more detail at the 41st FIPP World Congress, taking place from 9-11 October in London (the discounted early bird rate ends on Monday 31 July).
+***Greg will discuss AR, and IoT in a wider sense, and related considerations for publishers in more detail at the 41st FIPP World Congress, taking place from 9-11 October in London.
 Below he shares some views on the potential of AR for publishers.***